Core rules

 When a resource is used, you roll its Usage die.
 A result of 1 or 2 means the Usage die is downgraded one step (UD20 -> UD12 -> UD10 -> UD8 -> UD6 -> UD4).

-A 1 or 2 on UD4 means the resource is depleted.
+A 1 or 2 on UD4 means the resource is fully depleted.

-As a guide, the average number of uses until the die is depleted for each Ud is as follows:
+As a guide, the average number of uses and cumulative total rolled until the die is depleted for each UD is as follows:

 The usage die is not always the correct randomization tool - it works best when the players are making a decision to push their luck.
 For simple randomization (number of enemies, quantity of treasure, random encounter chance) GMs are encouraged to just roll suitable dice.